 What Are Buyer Personas?

-How Do I Create Buyer Personas?
+How Do I Create Cyber Security Personas?

 Creating buyer personas is not a guessing game.
 If you assume you know what a customer wants, you will waste your time and theirs playing trial and error.
 The strongest buyer personas are crafted with thorough primary market research, the kind that comes directly from the source.